-- a.
-Should a reduction be made to the minimum payment reducing it from 25% to 20%? - b.
-Should a reduction be made to the standard level of non dependant deduction reducing it from £15 to £10 for all claimants who have a non dependant living with them who works more than 16 hours per week? - c.
-Should Child Maintenance paid to a claimant or partner be disregarded in the calculation of Council Tax Support? - d.
-Should Child Benefit paid to a claimant or partner be disregarded in the calculation of Council Tax Support? - e.
-Should a fixed income period be put in place for all working age claims where the claimant or partner are either working or in receipt of Universal Credit? - f.
-Should a tolerance be applied to Universal Credit claims so information received from the DWP can be automated?
+a.
+To reduce the minimum payment from 25% to 20%.

+- b.
+To reduce the standard level of non-dependent deduction from £15 to £10 for all claimants who have a non-dependent living with them who works more than 16 hours per week. - c.
+To disregard Child Maintenance paid to a claimant or partner in the calculation of Council Tax Support. - d.
+To disregard Child Benefit paid to a claimant or partner in the calculation of Council Tax Support. - e.
+To put in pace a fixed income period for all working age claims where the claimant or partner are either working or in receipt of Universal Credit? - f.
+To apply a tolerance to Universal Credit claims so information received from the DWP can be automated?